GuillaumeBAECHLER/CaptureTheEther/README.md

 As I am new to Solidity, I might have made some mistakes here.

-That could be on the way I dealt with some challenges or on technical terms I (didn't) used.
+That could be regarding the way I dealt with some challenges or regarding technical terms I (didn't) used.

 I strongly encourage you to double check the information below and send an issue / PR if there is anything not fairly accurate or if you find a prettier workaround !

-That said, Lets a go ! :fist:
+That being said, `Lets a go !` :fist:

 # Challenge Quests !